Yakitori from ¥120, Meals from ¥650

 - Take Out (Yakitori): 11:30am - 8pm; Eat In: 11:30am - 2:30pm, 5:30pm - 8:30pm; Closed Wednesdays

 The Best Yakitori And Best Unagi For Your Yen

-Inageya has been in business for generations, and the current take-out yakitori (grilled chicken on skewers) and unagi (grilled eel) restaurant started in the current location just after the second World War.
+Inageya has been in business for generations, and the current take-out yakitori (grilled chicken on skewers) and unagi (grilled eel) restaurant started in the current location just after the Second World War.
 Needless to say, if you want authentic Japanese cuisine this is the right place.
-Others may seem authentic, but when you get down to it you’re still listening to non-Japanese classical or jazz music while you eat.
-In the restaurant here you will enjoy Japanese traditional koto music while you eat, which just makes your experience that much better.
+Others may seem authentic, but when you get down the fine details, you’re still listening to non-Japanese classical or jazz music while you eat.
+Inside Inageya’s restaurant you will enjoy Japanese traditional koto music while you eat, which just makes your experience that much better.
 Here you’ll find the best grilled eel in town, small “matsu” size for 1800 yen, middle “ume” size 2400 yen, and large “kiku” size at 3500 yen.
-If that doesn’t suit you you’ll find more affordable options in other rice-topped donburi set meals such as sauce chicken-cutlet, yakitori, kimchi-tori, oyako-don (chicken and egg on rice), or tamago-don (just egg on rice).
+If that doesn’t suit you you’ll find more affordable options in other rice-topped donburi set meals such as sauce chicken-cutlet, yakitori, kimchi-tori, oyako-don (chicken and egg on rice), or tamago-don (just egg and vegetables on rice).
 Set meals come with soup, pickled vegetables, and green tea.
 During the Tanabata Festival week in August if you have a party of 4 or more make reservation upstairs, where you’ll have the best seat in the house to view the festival!